dclong/blog/misc/content/2019-04-10-general-tips-for-logging.markdown

 **

 1. Many logging libraries support sending logs as emails or as attachments of emails.
-    It is suggested that you send warnings and more critical information to yourself via email.
+    As a poor man's way of subscribing to errors and warnings (if there's no engineering teams support parsing logs and subscription), you can send a copy of warnings and errors to yourself via email.

 ## References